-- 1. On the 7 July 2022 the City of Ballarat received a request pursuant to Section 29A of the Building Act 1993 to demolish a dwelling and outbuildings on land at 742 Geelong Road Canadian. - 2.
+- 2. On the 7 July 2022, the City of Ballarat received a request pursuant to Section 29A of the Building Act 1993 to demolish a dwelling and outbuildings on land at 742 Geelong Road Canadian. - 3.
 The request was considered by the City of Ballarat Statutory Planning Department.
-It was identified that the dwelling and outbuildings on the land may have heritage significance and further review would be required prior to the determination of the Section 29A request for demolition. - 3.
+It was identified that the dwelling and outbuildings on the land may have heritage significance and further review would be required prior to the determination of the Section 29A request for demolition. - 4.
 The land at 742 Geelong Road Canadian is currently zoned General Residential (GRZ1).
-The land is not subject to any site specific or precinct heritage controls under the Ballarat Planning Scheme.

-- 4. The Statutory Planning Department referred the request to Councils Heritage Advisor and the Strategic Planning Department.
-A History report had been completed on 21 June 2022, by Dr Robyn Ballinger of History Making Pty Ltd to determine the heritage significance of the place, at 742 Geelong Road Canadian. - 5.
-A Citation and Statement of Significance was prepared and determined that the dwelling at 742 Geelong Road Canadian meets the threshold of local significance.(see attachment). - 6.
-Interim heritage controls are required to protect the buildings from demolition while a planning scheme amendment for permanent heritage controls is being prepared and considered for a site identified for protection. - 7.
-This report recommends to the Planning Delegated Committee that a request be submitted to the Minister for Planning, to implement interim heritage overlay controls on the site, and to seek authorisation to proceed with a planning scheme amendment to apply permanent heritage controls.
+The land is not subject to any site specific or precinct heritage controls under the Ballarat Planning Scheme. - 5.
+The Statutory Planning Department referred the request to Councils Heritage Advisor and the Strategic Planning Department and a history report dated 21 June 2022, has been prepared by Dr Robyn Ballinger of History Making Pty Ltd to determine the heritage significance of the place, at 742 Geelong Road Canadian. - 6.
+The heritage report includes a Citation and Statement of Significance and determines that the dwelling at 742 Geelong Road Canadian meets the threshold of local significance.
+(See attached). - 7.
+Interim heritage controls are required to protect the buildings from demolition while a planning scheme amendment for permanent heritage controls is being prepared and considered for a site identified for protection. - 8.
+This report recommends to Council, that a request be submitted to the Minister for Planning, to implement interim heritage overlay controls on the site that are in keeping with local planning protection, and to seek authorisation to proceed with a planning scheme amendment to apply permanent heritage controls.